 - Local Debian (Standalone not recommended for production)

 Click here if you are interested to install and configure enterprise Spinnaker for your environment

 What is HELM?

-- The operator is used for the method of building and driving an application on top of Kubernetes.
+- The Spinnaker Operator is used for the method of building and driving an application on top of Kubernetes.
 You can easily use the Kubernetes tools to help you solve the complex application.

-- The benefit of using an operator is that you can use a stateful application through writing a custom controller with domain-specific knowledge.
+- The benefit of using a Spinnaker Operator is that you can use a stateful application through writing a custom controller with domain-specific knowledge.

 - The automation of infrastructure that is needed to run the containerized application is rendered possible through Kubernetes.
 It can be difficult to translate human knowledge into software.
 Instead, Kubernetes operators take knowledge from a DevOps team and systemize it, until it is completely automated.

 For example, let’s say there is a Cassandra cluster, and in that Cassandra cluster, there is a ring of six nodes.
 In case one of those nodes close down a DevOps engineer will need to run a series of steps to locate and fix the problem like:

 - How to propagate data when a node is added?

 The Operator takes this knowledge from DevOps teams and systemizes it to automate the troubleshooting processes.
 It is a major advantage for the companies as it saves costs, labor, and time.

 - Helm and SpinnakerOperators represent two different phrases in managing application workloads on Kubernetes.

 - Helm’s primary focus is on the day-1 operation of deploying Kubernetes artifacts/application in a cluster